Kyzu07/Kaizu07-custom_bengali_gpt2Bengali/README.md

 ## Generated Texts

 The trained model can generate contextual texts in the writing styles of renowned Bengali writers.
-Examples of generated texts are available in the [**Samples**](./sample/sample5.jpg) directory.
+Examples of generated texts are available in the [**Samples**](./sample/) directory.

-## Usage

-To use the GPT-2 Bengali Language Model, follow the instructions in the [**Usage Guide**](./docs/usage.md).

-## Results

-Check out the [**Results**](./docs/results.md) to explore the performance of the model, including sample generated texts.

-## Acknowledgments

-This project wouldn't have been possible without the support of the Bengali literature community and the open-source contributions from the GPT-2 project.

-Feel free to explore the code, experiment with the model, and contribute to its improvement!